manosbatsis/primitive4j/README.md

 ### Spring Converters

-The `primitive4j-spring` and, consequently `primitive4j-spring-boot-starter` modules include and autoconfigure Spring conversion service components for your simple domain primitives.
+The `primitive4j-spring` and `primitive4j-spring-boot-starter` modules include and autoconfigure Spring conversion service components for your simple domain primitives.
 Between other things, this completes automated conversions for controller methods, for example: